michalsiman/VGC_VR-N76/README.md

 # VGC_VR-N76
 HAM radio handheld tranceiver VGC_VR-N76.
 Here i will place all about this radio created by me, include a backup of channel list and others.

+In backup folder is backup of my channels.csv prepared for the new radio (latest this will be backup of my radio).